Dynamic Data Structures for $k$-Nearest Neighbor Queries: Querying multiple -NN data structures simultaneously

 What remains is how to (incrementally) build the heaps $H(S_j)$ while running the heap selection algorithm.
 Each such heap consists of a hierarchy of \textit{subheaps} $H_1(S_j),..,H_{O(\log n)}(S_j)$, such that every element of $S_j$ appears in exactly one $H_i(S_j)$.
 Moreover, since the sets $S_1,..,S_j$ are pairwise disjoint, this holds for any $s \in S$, i.e. $s$ appears in exactly one $H_i(S_j)$.
 The \textit{level 1} heaps, $H_1(S_j)$, consist of the $k_1 = Q(n)$ sites in $S_j$ closest to $q$, which we find by querying the static data structure of $S_j$.
-The subheap $H_i(S_j)$ at level $i > 1$ is built only after the last element $e$ of $H_{i-1}(S_j)$ is included in a clan, i.e. $e$ is considered by the heap selection algorithm.
+The subheap $H_i(S_j)$ at level $i > 1$ is built only after the last element $e$ of $H_{i-1}(S_j)$ is visited by the heap selection algorithm.
 We then add a pointer from $e$ to the root of $H_i(S_j)$, such that the root of $H_i(S_j)$ becomes a child of $e$, as in Figure \ref{fig:expand_heap}.

 To construct a subheap $H_i(S_j)$ at level $i > 1$, we query the static data structure of $S_j$ using $k_i = k_1 2^{i-1}$.
 The new subheap is built using all sites returned by the query that have not been encountered earlier.
 It follows that all elements of $H_i(S_j)$ are larger than any of the elements in $H_1(S_j),..,H_{i-1}(S_j)$.
 Thus, the heap property is preserved.